PhelpsKP/js-random-image/README.md

 ## Here's how this JavaScript works:

+### Vaiables used in this script:

+* imageList - An array (list) of all the images it can choose from
+* randomNumber - A random number between 0 and the number of items in the array -1
+* randomImage - The information taken from the randomly chosen item in the array
+* imageElement - The HTML element that has been given the id name of "randomImage"

 1. The first part creates an array of image sources.
 An array is a list of data that can be accessed by in a variety of different ways.
 In this example the array has been given the name of "images":

 ```javascript